Handle Disengaged Employees: 4 Research-Backed Steps

 2. Decide Who Should Be Actively Retained

-3. Identify the Key Reasons for their Disengagement
+3. Identify the Root Causes of Disengagement

 4. Create a Retention Plan for Your Top Talent